cloudnative-pg/cloudnative-pg/docs/src/faq.md

 ## Database management

+**What will happen to all the Clusters when the Operator pod dies or is not available for amount of time?**

+The CNPG operator takes care of each features listed in the documentation.
+As such any self-healing capabilities or other automation are momentarily unavailable during the Operator pod's outage.

+However, assuming the PostgreSQL cluster is still up and running during the outage of the Operator, the database will continue to serve normal operations from the relative Kubernetes services.
+Moreover, the Instance Manager, which runs inside each PostgreSQL pod, will still work.
+Such an internal manager takes care, for example, of the continuous archiving of WAL files, in case the backup resource is correctly configured.

+To wrap up:
+-   an outage of the Operator does not necessarily mean a PostgreSQL database's outage.
+-   it's like running the database without a database and a system
+    administrator: risky, but the app will still be served.

 **Why should I use PostgreSQL?**

 We believe that PostgreSQL is the equivalent in the database area of